Control strategies and trends to equilibrium for kinetic models of opinion dynamics driven by social activity

 \section{A kinetic model for opinion dynamics with variable activity level}

 Let us consider a large population of indistinguishable agents, each characterized by their opinion $w$ and by their level of activity $A$, describing how active they are in seeking information and discussing the issue with their acquaintances.
-We assume that $A \in \R$ and $w \in I = [-1,1]$, where the values $w = \pm 1$ correspond to two opposite believes.
-The opinion formation process is characterized by two main mechanisms \cite{8}: \begin{itemize} \item a compromise dynamics, i.e., individuals tend to settle their differences of opinion; \\[-3mm] \item an opinion fluctuation, i.e., every interaction between individuals is associated with a variation in opinions due to self-thinking. \end{itemize} Similarly, the level of activity of an agent varies according to two processes \cite{1}: \begin{itemize} \item it increases when an agent interacts and his opinion varies; \\[-3mm] \item it gradually decreases over time. \end{itemize} The evolution of the level of activity does not depend on the opinion dynamics, but the probability of considering the compromise dynamics of the opinion exchanges depends on the level of activity.
-Indeed, as an agent's level of activity increases, we expect that he will be more willing to share his opinion and to be influenced by the others opinion.
+We assume that $A \in \R$ and $w \in I = [-1,1]$, where the values $w = \pm 1$ correspond to two opposite beliefs.
+The opinion formation process is characterized by two main mechanisms \cite{8}: \begin{itemize} \item a compromise dynamics, i.e., individuals tend to settle their differences of opinion; \\[-3mm] \item an opinion fluctuation, i.e., every interaction between individuals is associated with a variation in opinions due to self-thinking. \end{itemize} Similarly, the level of activity of an agent varies according to two processes \cite{1}: \begin{itemize} \item it increases when an agent is willing to interact; \\[-3mm] \item it gradually decreases over time. \end{itemize} The evolution of the level of activity does not depend on the opinion dynamics, but the probability of considering the compromise dynamics of the opinion exchanges depends on the level of activity.
+Indeed, as an agent's level of activity increases, we expect that they will be more willing to share their opinion and to be influenced by the others' opinions.
 Each individual interacts with the other agents of the population and eventually also with opinion leaders \cite{2}.
 Opinion leaders are characterized only by their opinion since we assume that it is always possible to interact with them.